$2,127,778Average Value$521Average Price per Sq Ft10Homes For Sale

 Welcome to 5120 Wilson Lane, a one-of-a-kind 1927 Art Deco residence nestled in Bethesda’s coveted Edgemoor community.
 Lovingly expanded and meticulously maintained by the same owners over the last 50 years, this home offers a rare blend of timeless architectural character and thoughtful modern updates.
 Ideally located just two blocks from Downtown Bethesda, this residence offers the perfect

+NEW PRICE!
 NEW HOME IS NOW COMPLETE!
 A bespoke collaboration between the celebrated team at Francis Development and Studio Z Design, 7800 Marion Lane presents a distinctive opportunity to own a newly built residence where architecture, design, and craftsmanship are thoughtfully considered at every level.
-Set behind a refined stucco exterior, the home unfolds across four levels with 5 bedrooms, 5.5 baths, a
+Set behind a refined stucco exterior, the home unfolds across four levels with 5 bedrooms,

 Local Logic measures the walkability, access to public transit and bikeability of any address.
 CAP Index provides objective, accurate, and consistent data to help measure, compare, and mitigate crime risks.